 A dispatch from Atlanta says Rev. W. C. Ferrell, a Methodist minister day night for Jehol and two hundred who went there recently from Gaff- mounted Manchus proceeded in the ney, S. C., has been arrested and put same direction early in the day.
-The in jail as a result of his having writ- Chinese believe this party is preparten to a young woman of that city a ing the way for the flight of the letter in which he asked to make her Court, but many Manchus are fleeing matrimony." was dismissed, the judge saying he knew of no law which the minister sign of any intended movement.
-Che- The arrest was made by detectives, who accompanied the young woman this one of the leaders, Wang Shao to the place designated in the letter Nien, informed the consuls that evas the place of meeting.
-The minis- erything was ready for a peaceful aster described himself in the letter as sumption of authority by the Chihad never lived in England.
-Brer Taft Was Dumb.
+The in jail as a result of his having writ- Chinese believe this party is preparten to a young woman of that city a ing the way for the flight of the letter in which he asked to make her Court, but many Manchus are fleeing acquaintance with a view to "commit and troops are constantly moving in matrimony. thorship of the letter, but the case uer police about 5,000. was dismissed, the judge saying he knew of no law which the minister vign of any intended movement.
+Chehad violated. who accompanied the young woman this one of the leaders, Wang Shao to the place designated in the letter Nien, informed the consuls that ev- Brer Taft Was Dumb.